▶️ LISTEN TO THIS ARTICLE

-Every one of these failures had the same root cause: nobody tested the agent properly before handing it real-world authority.
-And right now, most teams building AI agents don't know how to test them, because the testing playbook for agents doesn't look anything like the one for traditional software.
+These failures point to the same operating risk: agent systems were given real-world authority before their failure modes were adequately constrained.
+And right now, many teams building AI agents don't know how to test them, because the testing playbook for agents doesn't look anything like the one for traditional software.

 Why Agent Testing Is a Different Animal